Building Construction Consultants - insurance requirements

 Where the policy is to be used for minor works, the agency should consult Crown Law to ensure that the procurement documentation issued, as well as the ultimate contract with the contractor, will reflect the need for the contractor to use the Principal-nominated policy.

 It is the agency's responsibility to ensure that appropriate insurance is in place, including that to cover existing buildings.
-Agencies must advise the Government's insurance broker of contracts to be covered by the policy in a timely manner following the awarding of contracts to ensure that appropriate insurance is initiated.
+Agencies must advise the Government's insurance broker of contracts to be covered by the policy (or requiring insurance if works are excluded under the policy) in a timely manner following the awarding of contracts to ensure that appropriate insurance is initiated.
 The advice to the broker should include the contract sum and the value of any Principal-supplied materials.

 Advice can be provided to the Government's insurance broker, Jardine Lloyd Thompson Pty Ltd (JLT) either through the Tenders website (for contracts above $50 000) or by emailing the completed pro forma Building Construction Contract Award Advice Form to JLT.
 Agencies should ensure that awarded contract information is entered onto the Tenders website within the time required by Treasurer's Instruction 1212, as this will trigger an email to the broker which will act as a check on insurance requirements.